Problem checker

 SiteLeak does not create appointments, reserve slots, log into schedulers, enter customer details, or bypass private booking flows.
 It checks the public path before those private steps.

-How this turns into monitoring
+How this turns into retesting

 What this page helps you decide